 Years of Potential Life Lost (YPLL)

-The YPLL statistics provided on this website were calculated using data available in the Death MICA and the Population MICA as of January 28, 2016.
+The YPLL statistics provided on this website were calculated using a revised methodology that reflects changes to the new MICA query screens related to age groups.
+Moreover, this method more accurately calculates Years of Potential Life Lost.
+This data is extracted using the Death MICA and the Population MICA as of February 1, 2017.
+While formulas and figures prior to this date were accurate given the output available on the old MICA, the new formulas allow for a more precise reporting of YPLL data consistent with the new MICA query database.
 These resources report aggregated totals rather than individual records.
-As a result, the YPLL totals and rates provided here will differ somewhat from totals and rates generated from the use of individual records.
+As a result, the YPLL totals and rates provided here will still differ somewhat from totals and rates generated from the use of individual records.